-Your child will need a cap (compulsory for Active Award students), towel, bathers, swim nappy for infants, and goggles if your child wears them.
+Your child will need a cap (compulsory for Swim Safer students), towel, bathers, swim nappy for infants, and goggles if your child wears them.
 Caps, goggles and swim nappies are also available for purchase at our kiosk.

 I have twins how can I give both lessons when I need to be in the pool?